Argentine black and white tegu: Mortality

 Predators of tegus include cougars, jaguars, otters, snakes, caimans, and birds of prey.
 A known predator of the Argentine black and white tegu is the lesser grison (Galictis cuja), a mustelid related to weasels.
-Salmonella enterica was found in fecal samples from almost all S. merianae at a captive-breeding field station at State University of Santa Cruz, Ilhéus, Bahia, Brazil illustrating the prevalence of Salmonella infection in tegus.
+Salmonella enterica was found in fecal samples from almost all S. merianae at a captive-breeding field station at State University of Santa Cruz, Ilhéus, Bahia, Brazil, illustrating the prevalence of Salmonella infection in tegus.
+Roads and vehicles pose a threat; it is one of the most frequently road-killed reptile species in its native range.

 Life cycle

 Eggs of the Argentine black and white tegu usually hatch at the beginning of spring.
 Each hatchling weighs about 10 g and grows to 8 kg within four or five years, experiencing a nearly 800-fold increase in body size.
 During this time, its diet changes from insects to small vertebrates, eggs, carrion, and fruits.
 It is reproductively mature by its third year, when it weighs around 1.5 kg, and ceases growing by around its fourth year, with the highest growth rate being its first and second years of life.
 S. merianae also experiences a seasonal lifecycle that begins within its first year, being very active during hotter months and in a brumation state in the colder months.
 Regardless of the season, the Argentine tegu does not experience any significant fluctuations in metabolism or body mass, which means its sensitivity to temperature underlying its metabolic rate does not change body mass.
 This differs from other endotherms and further explains the tegu's alternating endothermic and ectothermic behavior.